anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-1-cl.md

   python3 command_line.py --color "purple"
   ```
   These may be repeated in a `help` command or separate examples. **You should have examples in both places.**
+* Your README.md also needs to include a clearly labeled section `Dependencies` which lists all modules/libraries that you are importing and specifically what you are using them to do.
+You should **triple check** the imports at the top of all of your files to ensure that you have correct imports for only what you intended to import.

 ## Tips
 You may find the [`csv`](https://docs.python.org/3/library/csv.html) module useful for dealing with your dataset (assuming it's a `.csv`).